Total in Cart:

 Pleurisy Root, organically grown, 50 seeds

 Original seeds were collected in the Appalachias.
-It's a favorite for butterflies but I noticed hummingbirds on mine last year.
-It is the only food consumed by Monarch butterflies.
+It"s a favorite for butterflies but I noticed hummingbirds on mine last year.
+It is the only food consumed by Monarch larvae.

 Rumex acetosella